NativeScript/docs-v7/docs/core-concepts/angular-navigation.md

 [Playground Demo](https://play.nativescript.org/?template=play-ng&id=lpCc2k)

-### TabView Navigation
+### BottomNavigation & Tabs Navigation

 The `TabView` component enables the user to arbitrarily navigate between several UI containers at the same level.
 A key feature of this component is that it keeps the state of the containers that are not visible.
 This means that when the user comes back to a previous tab, the data, scroll position and navigation state should be like they left them.
-Here is a diagram that demonstrates how the navigation schema can be implemented with a `TabView`.
+Here is a diagram that demonstrates how the navigation schema can be implemented with a `BottomNavigation` (or alternatively with `Tabs`).

 ![navigation-diagram-ng-tab](../img/navigation/navigation-diagram-ng-tab.png?raw=true)

-The `TabView` container provides its lateral navigation logic automatically by providing the user with tabs which they can select.
-To set up a `TabView` you need to simply declare the UI of each container and the title and icon you want to be shown in its representing tab.
-Each separate UI container is represented by the `tabItem` directive tag.
+The `BottomNavigation` container provides its lateral navigation logic automatically by providing the user with tabs which they can select.
+To set up a `BottomNavigation` you need to simply declare the UI of each container via a `TabItemContent` and set the title and icon via coresponding `tabStripItem` (details on the basic structure [here](http://localhost:9192/angular/ui/ng-ui-widgets/bottom-navigation#usage)).
+Each separate UI container is represented by the `TabContentItem` component.
 As with other containers, you can enable forward and backward navigation inside each of them by embedding a `page-router-outlet` in it.
 In this case we need to use three sibling outlets.
 The way to do this with the Angular router is to use [named outlets](https://angular.io/guide/router#displaying-multiple-routes-in-named-outlets).
 Each of our outlets will be named with the name of the feature that it represents.

-The `TabView` widget also provides two important features connected to lateral navigation:
+The `BottomNavigation` widget also provides two important features connected to lateral navigation:

-* [selectedIndex](/api-reference/classes/_ui_tab_view_.tabview#selectedindex) property - use this property to programmatically navigate between the tabs.
+* [selectedIndex](/api-reference/classes/_ui_tab_navigation_bottom_navigation_.bottomnavigation#selectedindex) property - use this property to programmatically navigate between the tabs.
-* [selectedIndexChanged](/api-reference/classes/_ui_tab_view_.tabview#selectedindexchangedevent) event - use this event to handle navigations between tabs done by the user.
+* [selectedIndexChanged](/api-reference/classes/_ui_tab_navigation_bottom_navigation_.bottomnavigation#selectedindexchangedevent) event - use this event to handle navigations between tabs done by the user.

-Check out the [TabView]({%slug tab-view-ng %}) article for a more detailed look on how you can use and customize the component.

-Here is a code sample of the `TabView` declaration that matches the diagram above.
+Here is a code sample of the `BottomNavigation` declaration that matches the diagram above.
 Check out the complete playground demo below the code sample.

 ``` app-routing.module.ts
 import { NgModule } from "@angular/core";